Button

 • Contextualise the action the user is taking, e.g. "Turn on alerts"

-• Lead with a verb to encourage a user action
+• Lead with a verb to encourage action

-• Try to keep the copy under 3 words (5 at a push) to be mindful of localisation
+• Try to keep the copy under 3 words to be mindful of localisation

 • Use ambiguous wording or overly creative content as they may not be accessible

-• Use non-specific phrases like “learn more” or “click here”, we need to add clarity
+• Use non-specific phrases like “learn more” or “click here”

 Capitalisation

 Always write in sentence case.
-This is when only the first letter is capitalised (unless it’s a proper noun).
-Sentence case is more accessible and scannable, so ignore design guidelines of other operating systems if they tell you to write in block capitals.
+Sentence case is accessible and scannable, so ignore design guidelines of other operating systems if they tell you to write in block capitals.

 Buttons Capitalisation